Byteceps/HW_10/README.md

 **By: Aadit Bagdi, Cole Nemec, Julian Prince, and Taylor Blair**

 A continuation of HW 9 ([Aadit & Julian's solution](https://github.com/Byteceps/HW_9_Julian_Aadit), [Cole's solution](https://github.com/deeptronos/reed-csci221-hw9), [Taylor's solution](https://github.com/Goodernews/CS-221/tree/main/Homeworks/HW_9)).
-Tasked with improving upon a bogo route finding solution by using genetic algorithims to iteratively find a better route.
+Tasked with improving upon a bogo route finding solution by using genetic algorithms to iteratively find a better route.

-Genetic algorithims are adept at this problem as it is an NP complete problem where an optimal route can be found using reinforcment learning by swapping the orderings of various cities.
+Genetic algorithms are adept at this problem as it is an NP complete problem where an optimal route can be found using reinforcement learning by swapping the orderings of various cities.

 # `Cities`